• Skip to main content

 When the spinal fluid was drawn from the mice at that point, the exhausted mice showed no color whatsoever in their spinal fluid whereas the non-exhausted mice showed color from the full spectrum of visible light.

-As the energy of the exhausted mice returned, so did the color to their spinal fluid.
+As the energy of the exhausted mice returned, so did the color of their spinal fluid.

 Dr. Kolar performed many experiments to examine and understand the healing properties of color noting that when people are sick or even simply have a grey skin pallor, they actually have little to no color in their spinal fluid.